What To Eat Before A Run So You Can Go the Distance

 A person drinking from a water bottle.

-If you can’t get any solid food down and have a good run because it negatively affects your gut, gives you a stomach ache, or any other number of uncomfortable sensations, we have some alternatives for you:
+If you can’t get any solid food down and have a good run because it negatively affects your gut, gives you a stomach ache, or any other number of uncomfortable sensations, we have some alternatives for you to try:

 • Take an energy gel.
 If you prefer an energy gel or another type of fuel, such as gummy chews or a specific energy bar you usually eat during your long runs, go for that instead.
 An average energy gel has about 20-25 grams of carbs and 100 calories.